Minister for Children, Young People and the Promise

 The Minister for Children, Young People and The Promise is a junior ministerial post in the Scottish Government.
 As a junior minister, the holder does not attend the Scottish Cabinet.
 The incumbent reports to the Cabinet Secretary for Education and Skills, who has overall responsibility for the portfolio, and is a member of Cabinet.

 The Minister for Children, Young People and The Promise has specific responsibility for the social services workforce, childcare and preschool, children's services, children's hearings and the Care Inspectorate.
-The current holder of the role is Natalie Don who was appointed in March 2023 upon the formation of the First Yousaf Government.
+The current holder of the role is Siobhian Brown who was appointed in May 2026 upon the formation of the Second Swinney government.

 Overview

 The post holder is responsible for: